Reserve Bank of India

 10. Remittance/Payments by non-residents –

-All payments related to interest rate derivative transactions of a non-resident may be routed through a Rupee account of the non-resident or, where the non-resident doesn’t have a Rupee account in India, through a vostro account maintained with an Authorised Dealer bank in India.
+All payments related to interest rate derivative transactions of a non-resident, excluding FCS-OIS transactions, may be routed through an INR account of the non-resident or, where the non-resident doesn’t have an INR account in India, through a vostro account maintained with an Authorised Dealer bank in India.
+All payments related to FCS-OIS transactions may be routed through normal banking channels.
 The market-maker shall maintain complete details of such transactions.

 11. KYC for the non-resident –